1961 Formula One season: Safety regulations

+Sporting regulations

+The number of championship points awarded to a race winner was increased to nine.

+Championship report

 Pre-season non-championship races

 Before the 1961 Formula One season was to start in Monaco in mid-May, many non-championship races were held throughout Europe.
 The first was the Lombank Trophy, a joint Formula One and Intercontinental Formula race, at the fast 2.7-mile Snetterton circuit in eastern England.
 Most of the top drivers of the day, such as Stirling Moss, Jim Clark, Graham Hill, Phil Hill and Wolfgang von Trips were in the United States competing in the prestigious 12 Hours of Sebring sportscar race.
 Still, two top drivers—John Surtees and defending champion Jack Brabham—were in attendance.
 Brabham won the race in an Intercontinental Cooper while Surtees finished third, first of the Formula One entrants.

 A week later, the Glover Trophy at the fast Goodwood circuit in southern England was held, with Surtees winning in a privately entered Cooper, ahead of Graham Hill in a works BRM, Surtees's teammate Roy Salvadori in a Cooper and Moss in a Rob Walker-entered Lotus.
 On the same day, the Pau Grand Prix in southwest France was won by Clark driving a works Lotus.
 Six days later, the Brussels Grand Prix at Heysel Park was won by Brabham in a works Cooper.
 Seven days after that, Moss won the Vienna Grand Prix in Austria, held at an aerodrome in Aspern, Vienna.
 Six days later, on a Friday, the Aintree 200 in Liverpool was won by Brabham in wet conditions, and three days later, the prestigious Syracuse Grand Prix in Sicily was won by Giancarlo Baghetti in a Ferrari – his first ever Formula One race.